-G0 Please provide the URL of your institution's net price calculator:

-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+G0 Please provide the URL of your institution's net price calculator: https://saas.byu.edu/financialAid/netpricecalculator/BYU_NetPriceCalculator.htm Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health or activity fees) Do not include ortional fees (e.g., parking, laboratory use)

-G1 First-Year Undergraduates
+G1 First- Undergra

-G1 PRIVATE INSTITUTIONS: LDS \$4,850 \$4,850
+G1 PRIVATE INSTITUTIONS LDS \$5,150 LDS \$5,150

-Tuition: non-LDS \$9,700 \$9,700
+Tuition: non-LDS \$10,300 non-LDS \$10,300

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

-G1 NONRESIDENT ALIENS: LDS \$4,850 \$4,850
+G1 NONRESIDENT ALIENS LDS \$5,150 LDS \$5,150

-Tuition: non-LDS \$9,700 \$9,700
+Tuition: non-LDS \$10,300 non-LDS \$10,300

 G1 REQUIRED FEES: \$0 \$0

 G1 ROOM AND BOARD:

-(on-campus) \$7,250 \$7,250
+(on-campus) \$7,330 \$7,330

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-,

-G1 Comprehensive tuition and room an nd board fee (if your
+G1 Comprehensive tuition and room an

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+college cannot provide separate tuit tion and room n and

+board fees):

 G1 Other:

+91 Other.

+ļ

-G2 Minimum Maximum
+G2 Minin num Maximum

-G2 Number of credits per term a student can take for the
+Number of credits per term a studer nt can take fo or the lan Maximan

 stated full-time tuition 12 18

+•

-G3 Yes No
+G3 Ye S No

-G3 Do tuition and fees vary by year of study (e.g., v
+G3 Do tuition and fees vary by year of s study (e.g.,

-sophomore, junior, senior)?
-X
+sophomore, junior, senior)? х

-G4 Yes No
+G4 Ye S No

-Do tuition and fees vary by undergraduate instructional program? х
+G4 Do tuition and fees vary by undergra aduate instru ctional

+program? х

-G4 %
+G4

+%)

-G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time u undergraduat es pav

+more than the tuition and fees repor 1.59

+L